versolearning/meteor-factory/README.md

 `Factory.tree('name', doc)`

 Builds an object tree without `_id` fields.
-Useful for generating data for templates or passing to mutator methods.
+Useful for generating data for templates.

 - name
   - The name define for this factory